Antispam protection

 whitelist_from WhitelistovanyOdesilatel@example.com whitelist_from *@whitelistovana.domena.example.com

-- home directory and directory
+- set the home directory and the

 ~/.spamassassin